Leopard2A5/fhttp/README.md

 fhttp is not a curl replacement.
 It's meant to be a developer's tool to make http requests and store them as files, usually in a source code repository along with an application accepting http requests.
 It's inspired by tools like Postman, Insomnia and the IntelliJ http client.

 ## Installation
+There are multiple ways to install fhttp:

+* through cargo
+    1. run `cargo install fhttp` and you're done
+* manually
     1. download the latest version [here](https://github.com/Leopard2A5/fhttp/releases)
     1. rename the downloaded file?
     1. make the file executable
     1. make sure it's on your PATH

 > Linux users: if you get
 >